crohr/www-ouestcode/journal/20-euruko2021-pkgr.md

 # Packaging Rails applications for Linux

-**From bare code to deployed app in 5 minutes.
+**From bare code to deployed app in 5 minutes.**

-This is a lightning talk given at Euruko2021.
+This is a lightning talk given at Euruko2021 on May 29th 2021.

 **Abstract:**